alan headshot

 Bio

-Published in: Women Studies Quarterly, The Georgia Review, Pittsburgh Poetry Review, Poetry Magazine, Refinery29, Teen Vogue, Rewire News Group, Splinter News, Best American Experimental Writing, Autostraddle, and others.
+Published in Women Studies Quarterly, The Georgia Review, POETRY Magazine, Pittsburgh Poetry Review, Refinery29, Teen Vogue, Rewire News Group, Splinter News, Best American Experimental Writing, Autostraddle, and others.

-Commentary in: The Architectural Review, The Nation, The Root, Black Agenda Report, and others.
+Commentary in The Architectural Review, The Nation, The Root, Black Agenda Report, and others.

 Courses taught at UC Davis: